writethedocs/www/docs/blog/2022-community-update.rst

 Eric Holscher here, one of the co-founders of Write the Docs.
 Filling in again for the newsletter team in August this year, we have a few updates from the community and what has been going on.
+Thanks again to `Aaron <https://www.aaronrcollier.com/>`_ for taking over the newsletter editor role, and to `Beth <https://bethaitman.com/>`_ for doing it for the last few years.

 We're looking forward to seeing everyone online for our virtual `Prague <http://www.writethedocs.org/conf/prague/2022/>`_ on **September 11-13** in the CEST timezone.
 We're also getting excited about our upcoming virtual `Australia & India <http://www.writethedocs.org/conf/australia/2022/>`_ conference on **December 8-9** in the AEDT timezone.